xeaone/astatine/README.md

 # Astatine
-Astatine || At - Simple Small Ajax and HTML Form Library.
+Astatine - A Small Ajax and HTML Form Library.
 Library entry point.
 Globally available by using `Astatine` or `At`.

 ## Overview